-“Why do I get the feeling I’m missing something?” he asked.
+“Why do I get the feeling that I’m missing something?” he asked.
 Daniel shrugged.

 “You must be looking too hard.”

-Arty laughed, getting back into the car.
+Arty laughed and got back into the car.
 “I know you didn’t just say that to me.”
 His laughter made Daniel break a smile, the teen keeping it away into a smirk.
 He got into the passenger’s seat so that they could go home.

 At the house, it was Geil and Jessica, since the boy was still sick and Jack was working out at the gym.